Steinhardt School of Culture, Education, and Human Development

 New York City, NY 10012

-Graduate program in Human Development and Social Intervention
+M.A. in Human Development and Social Intervention

 Our full-time, 42-credit M.A. in Human Development and Social Intervention emphasizes the practical skills of research design and methods, grant writing and grant management, and program development and evaluation from a community psychology perspective.
 The curriculum is firmly rooted in community, social, personality, and developmental psychology.
 You’ll learn how issues such as poverty, race, gender, and culture influence the daily lives of individuals.
 You’ll then gain an understanding of how to apply social interventions to these issues through a range of research experiences, along with grant writing opportunities.
 In addition to a core of research methodology and psychology courses, you’ll pursue one of three areas of study: Developmental Psychology, Health, or Methodology.